Ian Robinson, BSc (Hons) LLB (Hons) MRICS ACIArb

 In addition to forensic delay analysis, Chris is also familiar with the application of 4D planning which he has successfully used to illustrate critical delay.
 Chris co-presented the 2017 Practical Scheduling Delay Analysis course hosted by Asta PowerProject and has presented training courses on delay and disruption to clients in Spain.

 Building on this construction knowledge, since 2010 Sam has specialised in delay analysis, litigation support and dispute resolution work.
 He is a Bond Solon accredited expert witness who has been appointed delay expert for domestic disputes including providing opinion at Adjudication meetings.
 He regularly assists appointed experts in large international Arbitrations.
 He has also assisted counsel with preparations for cross-examination.

 Sam’s key areas of knowledge include delay analysis, expert report writing, pre-construction advice, project monitoring, construction and engineering project planning, tender planning, contractor procurement, real estate programme management, and logistics and site set up planning.

 020 7936 9450

-Laura is responsible for all aspects of managing the office, including the administrative, financial and HR tasks that come with assisting Ian in the running of the business, and keeping this very busy team organised.
+Laura is responsible for all aspects of managing the office, including the administrative, financial and HR tasks that come with assisting Ian and Chris in the running of the business, and keeping this very busy team organised.